gmanuel89/Mascot-Output-MOD-Processer/README.md

 #### Output data
 The software generates a folder named "MASCOT" followed by an incremental number, in which all the output files are placed.

-The results are organized as follows:
+The results are organised as follows:
 * A folder named "MODIFIED PROTEOME" in which there are the following CSV files:
     * A copy of the original file (the one with the name beginning with "MOD")
     * A file named "Non-modified peptides" with the peptides that do not carry any modification.